abbasdgr8/cloudwatch-proxy/README.md

 # AWS CloudWatch Proxy

-Featured on [serverless.com](https://github.com/serverless/examples) official documentation as an example implementation

 Logging adapter that consumes log streams from AWS CloudWatch, streams them to other log destinations.
 Also capable of identifying alerts and notifying via Slack and Email

 This has been developed as a Serverless application.
+Featured on [serverless.com](https://github.com/serverless/examples) official documentation as an example implementation.

 ## Pre-Requisites
 - You must have Python 2.7.1 installed and setup on your machine